-University Foundations has a fiduciary responsibility to protect its resources and to ensure that expenditures comply with donor-imposed restrictions, do not jeopardize the financial status of Foundations, and are prudent uses of the resources of Foundations.
-Foundations works directly with the Office of the Provost in determining the policies that apply to the appropriate expenditure of Foundations funds by University employees.
-Any spending policy or procedure not specifically addressed herein shall follow the spending policy of the University.
+University Foundations has a fiduciary responsibility to protect its resources and to ensure that expenditures comply with donor-imposed restrictions, do not jeopardize the financial status of the Foundations, and are prudent uses of the resources of the Foundations.
+University Foundations works directly with the Office of the Provost in determining the policies that apply to the appropriate expenditure of the Foundations' funds by university employees.
+Any spending policy or procedure not specifically addressed herein shall follow the spending policy of the University of South Carolina.

 University Foundations operates primarily on a reimbursement basis after expenses have been incurred.
-However, Foundations may pay a vendor directly, and must do so when the payment would be taxable to the payee.
-University departments may submit a Check Request to Foundations, including such attachments as may be necessary.
-All requests shall be properly completed and signed before payment is considered.
-Requests for reimbursement should be made in a timely manner, not to exceed 90 days from the date of the expense.
+However, Foundations may pay a vendor directly, and must do so when the payment is a taxable service rendered directly to USC.
+University departments may submit an electronic Request for Disbursement (RFD) to the Foundations, including attachments as may be necessary.
+All RFDs shall be properly approved before payment is considered.
+Reimbursement requests should be made in a timely manner, within 90 days from the date of the expense.
 Requests to pay a vendor directly must include a signed IRS W-9 Form, unless one is already on file.